Lapland-Robotics/miniATV/Arduino/README.md

 ## CHANGE ROSSERIAL BAUD RATE
 You have to change parameters in ArduinoHardware.h in ros_lib.

-## Jetson Nano UART: (THIS WONT WORK, BECAUSE JETSON NANO)
+## Jetson Nano UART: (THIS WONT WORK, DON'T WASTE YOUR TIME)
 Before You Start
-The stock Jetson Nano starts a console on the ttyTHS1 serial port at startup through a service.
+(Copied from some where nVidia Developer Forum) The stock Jetson Nano starts a console on the ttyTHS1 serial port at startup through a service.
 The script that starts the service is nvgetty.sh which launches getty.
 The script is located in /etc/systemd.
 While this does not conflict with the script presented here, consider disabling the console if you are using the serial port to avoid conflicts.
 Note that normal udev rules will be overridden by the console while the service is running.
 To disable the console:
 ```
 $ systemctl stop nvgetty
 $ systemctl disable nvgetty